dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   5th attempt. text wrapping  This is only for the "A" items
+   6th attempt. text wrapping  This is only for the "A" items

+/* override table no-wrap */
+.wy-table-responsive table td, .wy-table-responsive table th {
+    white-space: normal;
+}

  .. list-table:: Laundry list A.
     :widths: auto
     :header-rows: 1